gregwebs/Shelly.hs/README.md

 * [turtle](http://hackage.haskell.org/package/turtle) - In some sense a [redesign of Shelly designed for beginner-friendliness](http://www.reddit.com/r/haskell/comments/2u6b8m/use_haskell_for_shell_scripting/co5ucq9)

-HSH and HsShellScript (unlike Shelly currently) implement very efficient mechanisms for piping/redirecting in the system.
-I think that turtle, like Shelly offers folding as a way to efficiently deal with a stream.
+HSH and HsShellScript (unlike Shelly currently) implement very efficient mechanisms for piping/redirecting in the system. turtle, like Shelly offers folding as a way to efficiently deal with a stream.

 None of the alternatives to Shelly offer command tracing.
 For some this is an absolutely critical feature, particularly given that Haskell does not yet offer up stack traces.